 The underlying idea is that vertical extent of the boundary layer limits the turbulence length scale.
-Since the results in the boundary layer are not very sensitive to the exact value of the asymptotic length scales, these parameters are chosen to be constants.
-The values used are
+Since the results in the boundary layer are not very sensitive to the exact value of the asymptotic length scales, this parameter is chosen to be a constant.
+The value used is $\lambda = 150$ m.